HendrikKuehne/belief_propagation/README.md

 * What happens when we try Christian's idea of Orthogonal Belief Propagation?
     * After one iteration is finished and the messages are found, we attempt to find messages that are orthogonal to the previous ones.[^5] What is the result?
 Are we iteratively finding Schmidt bases of the edges?
 Is this related to the quasi-canonical form of PEPS networks that Arad (2021) introduces?
 * Do different gauges have a (strong) effect on BPDMRG performance?
+* BP Trapping sets
+    * I have seen the BP algorithm stagnate during imaginary time evolution, but in a very strange way: Messages oscillate s.t. the message epsilon stays constant.
+I have no idea where this might come from, but it seems like this behavior is not unheard of in the literature; [arXiv:2506.01779](https://arxiv.org/abs/2506.01779) talks about a thing called "trapping sets"
+    * For the moment I'll simply check for this during `braket.BP`.
+If it happens, I'll initialize new messages and add damping to the BP iteration.

 [^4]: In the code contained herein, only nodes contain values.
 The emphasis is here on *associate*; the $1/Z$ that we could associate with an edge is factorized, it's factors being distributed in the adjacent nodes.